MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/ediscovery/resolve-ediscovery-issues.md

 1. Select **Settings** > **Cookies and site permissions**.
 1. Under **All permissions**, select **Pop-ups and redirects**.
 1. Under **Allow**, select **Add**.
-1. In the pop-up window, enter *https://compliance.microsoft.com*, and then select **Add**.
+1. In the **Add a site** dialog box, enter *https://compliance.microsoft.com*, and then select **Add**.

-If you're using another browser, follow the browser's documentation to allow pop-ups from the Microsoft Purview compliance portal.
+If you're using a different browser, follow the browser's documentation to allow pop-ups from the Microsoft Purview compliance portal.

+After you make this change, restart the export process.